To live with a happy dog that is well

 (ISCP).
 All ISCP graduates sign a Charter which focusses on treating all clients and their dogs with respect, compassion

 and understanding and we all agree to use only positive methods in our work with dogs.
-It will be my aim to teach you and your dog using only positive, reward based training methods.
+I will teach you and your dog using only positive, reward based training methods.
+I will not